brettcutt/the-chefs-desire/tests/testing.md

 ##### Notes:
 - Safari:
-  - I'm running safari on windows.
-The last version update was back in 2012.
-This would suggest that this version of browser doesn't support some css or jquery attributes the same as other browsers.
+  - I am running Safari on Windows.
+The lastest version update was back in 2012.
+This would suggest that this version of browser doesn't support some CSS or Jquery attributes the same as other browsers.
-  - The jquery add and remove buttons in the add and edit pages didn't work.
+  - The Jquery 'add' and 'remove' buttons in the 'add' and 'edit' pages didn't work.
 I couldn't add more input fields to the cuisine, ingredient and instruction categories.
   - The font-size was bigger than usual, which made the containers larger and out of place.
-  - The font awesome hearts also were not supported and didn't show.
+  - The font awesome 'heart icons' also were not supported and didn't show.

 ### Form Testing
 - Creating a user account.

 ![registration form](https://github.com/brettcutt/the-chefs-desire/blob/master/static/images/test-registration.jpeg?raw=true "registration form")

-- Checking that the data was sent to the database.
+- Checking the data was sent to the database.
 ![registration database data](https://github.com/brettcutt/the-chefs-desire/blob/master/static/images/user-details-database.jpeg?raw=true "registration database data")

 - Ensuring another user can't register an existing username.